 A recommendation I have for you is to get the Jordan Pass before you arrive.
 As long as you stay more than three nights it covers the visa fee you have to pay, a ticket for Petra during the day, and entrance to over 40 other sites and museums.

 The itinerary I recommend would start in the north part of Jordan and see Jerash (a top 10 Roman ruin in the world), the castle at Ajlun, and the Pella archeological site.
 From there head to the capital of Amman, where you will find enough to fill a day with the citadel being the highlight.
 From Amman I highly recommend you hire a cab to take you into the Eastern Desert to see at least three of the “Five Desert Castles” (Qasr Al Kharaneh, Quseir Amra, and Qasr Al Azrad are the best and must dos).
 You can also take a day trip to the Dead Sea from Amman.
 Now you will want to head towards Petra and can stop at the castle at Karak and Dana National Park on the way.
 Another high recommendation is to do Petra At Night for your first time at this amazing site and then explore it the next day as well.
 Next is to spend a night in the Wadi Rum desert with a local Bedouin, where they will give you a day tour through this amazing World Heritage Site.
 The final stop is beach time in Aqaba.

-Soon you can get even more helpful hints by watching the travel video I am making for Jordan.
-In the meantime, you can use my blog posts below that help make up the Jordan Travel Guide.
+You can get even more helpful hints by watching the travel video I made for Jordan.
+Also, you can use my blog posts below the video to help make up the Jordan Travel Guide.

 Khaz’ali Canyon is one of the coolest places in Wadi Rum….and I am talking both temperature and atmosphere.
 In fact back in history many caravans stopped here to cool off…